Darcy Ward: 2011–2012

-In January 2011, Darcy became Australian Under-21 Champion for the third time at his home track, the North Brisbane Speedway, and thus emulating Chris Holder and Leigh Adams in claiming a straight hat-trick of titles.
+In January 2011, Ward became Australian Under-21 Champion for the third time at his home track, the North Brisbane Speedway, and thus emulating Chris Holder and Leigh Adams in claiming a straight hat-trick of titles.
 His 2011 win was a carbon copy of his 2010 win - third on 11 points before winning the Final.
 He then finished a career best second in the four round Australian Championship behind Holder and in front of Davey Watt.

 In the 2011 season, starting in March, Ward rode for Poole, Lejonen and Wybrzeże Gdańsk.

 On Saturday, 27 August, Ward made his FIM Speedway Grand Prix debut as a Wildcard in Toruń, where he claimed 3rd place.
 Largely due to his impressive performance at Toruń, Ward was subsequently nominated as the Wildcard for the season's final Grand Prix at Gorzów Wielkopolski on Saturday, 8 October.
 Ward was classified as sixth in the Grand Prix after the meeting was abandoned due to bad weather and deteriorating track conditions after sixteen of the scheduled twenty-three races had been completed.
 Ward's successful appearances led to him being offered a permanent place in the 2012 Grand Prix series,however, Ward subsequently rejected the offer in favour of riding for Toruń in the Polish Ekstraliga.
 He also won the silver medal at the 2011 Speedway Under-21 World Championship.

 Ward missed a place in the 2012 Speedway Grand Prix series.
 He finished second with Poole in the Elite League.
-He also rode for Australia in the 2012 Speedway World Cup Final at the G&B Stadium in Målilla, Sweden where he scored 7 points to help the Aussies to a second-place finish behind Denmark.
+He also rode for Australia in the 2012 Speedway World Cup Final at the G&B Stadium in Målilla, Sweden, where he scored seven points to help the Aussies to a second-place finish behind Denmark.